 7.9 Interpretation.
 The headings in this DPA are for reference only and will not affect the interpretation of this agreement.

 7.10 Liability.
-Each party’s and all of its Affiliates' liability, taken together in the aggregate, arising out of or related to this DPA (including the Standard Contractual Clauses) whether in contract, tort (including negligence) or under any other theory of liability, shall be subject to the limitations and exclusions of liability in (or incorporated by reference into) the Agreement to the maximum extent permitted by Applicable Privacy Laws, provided that such limits shall not apply to either party’s liability arising under the Standard Contractual Clauses.
+Each party’s and all of its Affiliates' liability, taken together in the aggregate, arising out of or related to this DPA (including the Standard Contractual Clauses) whether in contract, tort (including negligence) or under any other theory of liability, shall not be subject to the limitations and exclusions of liability in the Agreement

 7.11 Choice of Law.
 This DPA shall be governed by and construed in accordance with governing law and jurisdiction provisions in the Agreement, unless required otherwise by Applicable Privacy Laws.